-How can that exigence be mat?
-It is difficult enough for purely cognitional activities to be dominated by the detached and disinterested desire to know.
-How are such detachment and disinterestedness to be extended over human living?
-No doubt, moral living is difficult;

-even theologians admit a sense in which it is impossible; but our present concern is with the fact of the exigence. and not a little of the evidence for the fact lies in the offorts of men to dodge it.
+How can that exigence be met?
+It is difficult enough for purely cognitional activities to be dominated by the How are such detaching are such detachment detached and disinterested desire to know.
+KOM and disinterestedness to be extended over hupan living?
+Rerbarys. we with shall be wiser to we stick to the present issue and instead of running off to the possibility of moral Nivin assure ourselves of the fact of the exitence No doubt. moral living is difficult; even theologians admit a sense in which it is impossible; but our present concern is with the fact of the exigence, and not a little of the evidence for the fact lies in the efforts of men to dodge it.
 The first and most common escape is to avoid self-consciousness.
-The precept of the sage was "Know thyself".
+The precept of the sage was, Know thyself.
 But the precept at least was needed.
-How finely tempered must one's sincerity be, if one is to know oneself as one is, to know not a charactersketch that explains one in terms of ancestry and environment, but a moral analysis of one's deeds, one's words, one's mixed motives.
-How much simpler to pour oneself out in "worth while" external activity and, if praise and blame must be administered, then administer them not to oueself but to others.
+How finely tempered must one's sincerity be, if one is to know oneself as one is, to know not a character-sketch that explains one in terms of ancestry and environment, but a moral analysis of one's deeds, one's words, one's mixed motives.
+How much simpler to pour one self out in worth while external activity and, if praise and blame must be administered, then administer them not to oneself butger to others.
 The second escape is rationalization.
-Inconsistency between knowing and doing can be removed by revising one's knowing into harmony with one's doing.
-Such a revision is, of murse, a bold stap.
+Inconsistency between knowing and doing can be removed by revising one's knowing into harmony with i meşmille one's doing.
+Such a revision is, of course, a bold step.
 Not a little ingenuity is needed to transpose inconsistency between knowing and doing into inconsistency within knowing itself.
-The average mind can invent lies about matters of fact; it can trump up excuses; it can allege extenuating circumstances that mingle fact with fiction.
+The average mind can invent lies about matters of fact; it can trump up excuses; in it can allege extenuating circumstances that mingle fact with fiction.
 But hypocrisy is no more than the tribute paid by vice to virtue.
-It falls far short of the genuine rationalization that argues vice to be virtue, that meets the charge of inconsistency not by denying the minor premises of fact but by denying the major premises of principle.
-But the revision of mejor premises is a tricky business; it is playing fast and loose with the pure desire to know course in its immediate domain of cognitionsl activity; and so the majority of men, instead of attempting rationalization themselves, are dontent to create an effective demand, a welcoming market, for more or less consistently developed counter-positions presented in myths and in philosophies.
+It falls far short of the genuine rationalization that argues vice to be virtue, that meets the charge of inconsistency not by denying the minor premiss of fact but by denying the major premiss of principle.
+Sant ist the major ty of new da pot rationalize at tempt But the revision of major premisses is a tricky business; it is playing fast and loose with the pure desire to know in its immediate domain of cognitional activity; and so the majority of men, instead of attempting rationalization themselves, are content to create an effective demand, a welcoming market, for the products of mythematicre and of more or less consistently developed counter-positions presented in myths and in philosophies.
 The third escape is moral renunciation.
-Video meliore proboque, deteriors auten sequor.
-It is without the illusion generated by floeing self-consciousness.
+Video meliora proboque, deteriora autem sequor.
+It is without the illusion generated by fleeing self-consciousness.
 It is without the deceit generated by rationalization.
 But it is content with a speculative acknowledgement of the aspiration to make one's own living intelligent and reasonable.
-It is ready to confess its wrong doing, but it has given up any hope of smending its ways.
-If you please, it is very human; yet it also is incompletely human, for the demand for consistency between knowing and doing is dynamic; it asks to be operative; it seeks to extend detechment and disinterestedness into living, end it is not satisfied with a merely speculative acknowledgement of its existence.
+It is ready to confess its wrong doing, but it has given up any hope of amending its ways.
+If you please, it is very human; yet it also is incompletely human, for the demand for consistency between knowing and doing is dynamic; it is asks to be operative; it seeks to extend detachment and disinterestedness into living, and it is not satisfied with a merely speculative who acknowledgement of its existence.

-$\mathbf{c}$
+$\odot$